What is Respiratory Syncytial Virus?

 RSV can spread from person to person in the following ways:

-• You have direct contact with the virus, like kissing the face of child infected with RSV
+- You have direct contact with the virus, like kissing the face of a child infected with RSV

-• You touch a surface that has the virus on it (such as a doorknob) and then touch your face before washing your hands
+- You touch a surface that has the virus on it (such as a doorknob) and then touch your nose, mouth, or eyes before washing your hands

 Individuals infected with RSV are usually contagious for three to eight days and may become contagious a day or two before they start showing signs of illness.
 However, some infants, and people with weakened immune systems, can continue to spread the virus even after they stop showing symptoms, for as long as four weeks.
-RSV can survive for many hours on hard surfaces (such as tables and crib rails).
+RSV can survive for many hours on hard surfaces (such as tables, crib rails, doorknobs).
 However, it typically lives on soft surfaces (such as tissues and hands) for shorter amounts of time.

 How is Respiratory Syncytial Virus diagnosed?

-RSV infection can be confirmed using different types of tests performed at a doctor’s office, for example, through a swab in the nose.
+RSV infection can be confirmed using different types of tests performed at a doctor’s office.
+Typically, the inside of the nose is swabbed and this is tested for the virus.

 What is the treatment for Respiratory Syncytial Virus?

-Most RSV infections go away on their own in a week or two.
-There is no specific treatment for RSV infection, though researchers are working to develop vaccines and antivirals (medicines that fight viruses).
-People with RSV can often be treated at home with rest, fever-reducing medication (such as acetaminophen or ibuprofen) and drinking plenty of fluids.
-Never give aspirin to children and talk to your healthcare provider before giving your child nonprescription cold medicines, as some of these medicines contain ingredients that are not good for children.
+Currently, there is no specific treatment for RSV infection, but researchers are working to find medications that will fight the virus.
+In children and adults, most RSV infections go away on their own in a week or two.
+People with RSV can be treated at home with rest, fever-reducing medication (such as acetaminophen or ibuprofen) and drinking plenty of fluids.
+Never give aspirin to children as a medication to reduce fever or pain.
+Talk with your healthcare provider before giving your child nonprescription cold medicines, as some of these medicines contain ingredients that may not be good for children.
+In older adults, especially those who take other medicines, it is a good idea to check with the doctor about which nonprescription medicines can be used safely.

 How can Respiratory Syncytial Virus be prevented?